cnhefang/image_picker_saver/README.md

         .then((response) {
       debugPrint(response.statusCode.toString());

-      ImagePickerSaver.saveFile(fileName: "123.jpg", fileData: response.bodyBytes);
+      ImagePickerSaver.saveFile(fileData: response.bodyBytes);

     });
   }

 ```

----- The following is the official plugin description ---
+#---- The following is the official plugin description ---

 # Image Picker plugin for Flutter